This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When Can Children With Cerebral Palsy Start Special Education Services?

 The government provides special education services to children with disabilities, beginning at the age of onset and ending at age 22.
-Each child is mandated to have specialized and individualized education to help them thrive and learn.
+Each child must have specialized and individualized education to help them thrive and learn.

 An Individualized Family Service Plan (FSP) can be created for a child from birth to three years old.
-Generally, an FSP is developed by gathering information from the child’s physicians and parents to make an individualized plan for each child’s needs.[3]
+Generally, an FSP is developed by parents and service providers working together.[3]

 Most IEPs should include (if needed) physical therapy, counseling, special education assistance, assistive technology, transportation services, and more.

-Once the child reaches adulthood, a Transition Into Adulthood is created, covering educational assistance until the age of 22 while focusing on vocational training.
+Once the child reaches adulthood, a Transition Into Adulthood is created, covering educational assistance until age 22 while focusing on vocational training.
 This transition planning should begin around the age of 14.

 Children with cerebral palsy and other disabilities may be eligible for free nutritional services at school.
 Under the Individuals with Disabilities Education Act (IDEA), children with disabilities from low-income families are allowed school nutritional services at no cost.

-IDEA mandates that the following services are provided to children with disabilities:
+IDEA mandates that the following services be provided to children with disabilities:

 - Free nutritional consultation for each child